xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 Spark is one of the post popular distributed computing framework, it was developed as a functional programming enabled version of the map-reduce paradigm with an in-memory caching mechanism to impove performance.

 Spark is developed in Scala and provides python and R apis.
-Scala spark jobs can be submitted to a spark cluster by 2 main mechanism, either as a submitted application (a jar), or through interactive sessions with a REPL.
-In both case, the REPL or application need to instanciate a `SparkSession` object, this spark session being the gateway in the application to submit tasks to a spark cluster.
+Scala spark jobs can be submitted to a spark cluster by two main mechanism, either as a submitted application (a jar), or through interactive sessions with a REPL.
+In both case, the REPL or application need to instanciate a `SparkSession` object, this spark session being the gateway in the application to submit tasks (execute functions) to a spark cluster.

-Modern data science is using extensively notebooks, i.e. user interfaces to interact with a computing environment.
+Modern data science is extensively using notebooks, i.e. user interfaces to interact with a computing environment.
 The spark-notebook is providing the user with web pages for editing code and execute this code in a scala REPL with a SparkSession.
 This Spark Session can be configured to connect any kind of spark enabled cluster.

 Spark has several cluster options:

 * *local*: no cluster, just the local resources are used
-* *standalone*: the spark native cluster, spark executor has to be started on each node (static set-up).
+* *standalone*: the spark native cluster, a spark executor has to be started on each node (static set-up).
 * *YARN*: the Hadoop yarn scheduler is used to dispatch tasks on a Hadoop cluster
 * *mesos*: the spark framework is running on Mesos, instanciating executors/driver on the mesos cluster.
 * *Kubernetes*: spark executor/driver are scheduled by kubernetes.